 It is wise to have a crisis management plan established in the case of if your business falls prey to an online fraud scheme.
 Having a set of actions to follow in terms of public relations and statements to customers and dealers will allow you to act swiftly on the public facing front while fixing the problems internally.

-In a damage control situation it is vital to counteract the situation that decrease your company’s brand value and trust.
+In a damage control situation it is vital to counteract the situation that decreases your company’s brand value and trust.
 Stem the flow of significant loss and customer complaints by being prepared and understanding the conditions in which the fraud took place.

 Protecting your business, and customers, from online fraud is an ongoing job that should be at the top of every retailer’s list of priorities.
 Cybercrime is not going to go away.
 It will become more sophisticated and clever, thus it is up to the retailer to keep adjusting strategies as they go.